-To spice it up: Let the winning team or person pick out the next day's activity!
+SPICE IT UP: Let the winning team or person pick out the next day's activity.

 Like having a treasure hunt, but with a lot more options in a lot more places.
 This scavenger hunt would consist of almost a page of items to look out for.
 Be prepared for this to be an all-day affair.

 Make a list of items that can be found around the area with differing levels of difficulty.

 If you’re at the beach, pick stuff like striped towels, ice cream shops, and bicycles.
 If you’re in the mountains pick stuff like bears, log cabin, and creeks.

 This is a super simple game to play and is easy to set up if you’ve found yourselves with an abundance of free time.

 If you’re in a tourist town or visiting a museum, have your teams look for certain items in gift shops and ask questions of tour guides or docents.
 Get creative with it.